2000 United States presidential debates: October 5: Vice presidential debate (Centre College)

-Dick Cheney, Republican candidate for vice president debated Senator Joe Lieberman, the Democratic candidate for vice president.
-The debate was held at Centre College in Danville, Kentucky.
+The only vice presidential debate between Senator Joe Lieberman and former Secretary of Defense Dick Cheney, took place on Thursday, October 5, 2000, in the Norton Center for the Arts on the campus of Centre College in Danville, Kentucky.

+The debate was moderated by Bernard Shaw of CNN, who posed the questions for each candidate.
 The candidates discussed issues such as Medicare, Social Security, economic issues, the surplus, the future of the U.S. military and its decline of morale, and drugs in school and education reform.

 Reflecting on the debate in 2016, Lieberman called it one of his proudest moments of the campaign, citing the debate's civil tone.

-The debate was held in the Norton Center for the Arts on the campus of Centre College in Danville, Kentucky.
-Bernard Shaw of CNN posed the questions for each candidate.
-An estimated 28.5 million viewers tuned into the debate.